Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Introduction

 Many neuroimaging studies operate with data from a population of cohort that can be stratified into two or more groups (e.g., diseased vs. control).
-Given images or image-derived measures acquired from the participants, after registering the images to a common template space (i.e., for voxel-wise correspondence across images), contrasting the different groups at each voxel over the whole brain identifies those regions in the brain that are affected by the variable of interest (e.g., disease or risk factors) \cite{friston2003statistical,lipton2008multifocal,smith2006tract}.
-While such regional brain analyses have a rich history of informing spatial variation from various brain diseases, they still suffer from sensitivity issues due to poor correlation between cognitive changes and pathological features from scanned images \cite{knopman2013brain}.
-Recent studies motivate that characterizing changes in the {\em brain connectivity} or {\em network} (i.e., graph) that comprise several affected regions yield a better understanding of the brain over traditional spatial analyses \cite{greicius2003functional,mclntosh1994structural,bullmore2009complex}.
-Unfortunately, there exist few frameworks that are capable of performing traditional inference tasks (e.g., classification or regression) on such graph data.
+Given registered imaging measures acquired from participants, contrasting the different groups at each pixel/voxel over the whole brain identifies those regions that are affected by the variable of interest (e.g., disease or risk factors) \cite{friston2003statistical}.
+However, due to poor correlation between cognitive changes and pathological features from images, recent studies motivate that characterizing changes in the {\em brain connectivity} or {\em network} that comprise several affected regions yield a better understanding of the brain over traditional spatial analyses \cite{greicius2003functional,bullmore2009complex,ma2020enriching}.